Rates and Regulations

 Group Leader Responsibilities

-• The Group Leader is ultimately responsible for ensuring that all group members follow all Upham policies.
+• The Group Leader is ultimately responsible for ensuring all group members follow all Upham policies.
 The group leader should handle all discipline problems within the group.

 • The group leader is responsible for completing and returning all necessary forms by the deadline dates.
 The Food Service Agreement and Program Coordination Form, along with a detailed schedule of program activities, are due at least 30 calendar days before the first day of the group’s visit.
 In addition, groups conducting outpost camps must submit completed Outpost forms at least 30 calendar days before the first day of the group’s visit.